 When the editor of this website asked the staff to make the case for the best year in the history of film, I chose the last year of the 1950s because of one movie: Howard Hawks’ Rio Bravo, which is my favorite film and the best one I have ever seen.
 But, after conducting a quick search for movies released in 1959, I am now truly convinced that it is the best year in film.
 From Westerns and comedy to the French New Wave and the quintessence of Alfred Hitchcock, 1959 was without question the greatest year to be a moviegoer.

-Before we get to the American West, let us travel to France and the first years of the French New Wave style of filmmaking.
-A year before Jean-Luc Godard released Breathless — arguably the most influential and lasting film of the French New Wave — Francois Truffaut made his directorial debut with The 400 Blows, one of the first films to introduce this visual style to an international audience.
+But before we travel to the American West, let us visit France and the first years of the French New Wave.
+A year before Jean-Luc Godard released Breathless — arguably the most influential and lasting film of the period — Francois Truffaut made his directorial debut with The 400 Blows, a deeply personal and semi-autobiographical film that tells the story of a rebellious boy named Antoine Doinel (Jean-Pierre Léaud), whose love for literature and cinema is rivaled only by his hatred for school, home, and conformity.
+The 400 Blows is the first of many collaborations between Truffaut and Léaud, who would reprise the role of Truffaut’s artistic double four more times.

 As if those two films were not enough to make the case for 1959, the year also saw the release of William Wyler’s Ben-Hur, starring Charlton Heston in the titular role.
 The highest-grossing film of the year, Ben-Hur won a record-setting 11 Academy Awards, including Best Picture, Director, Actor, Supporting Actor, and Cinematography.

 Still not convinced that 1959 is the best year in the history of film?
-Well, buckle-up, because the chariot scene from Ben-Hur is not even the best scene from 1959.
+Well, get your popcorn ready because the chariot scene from Ben-Hur is not even the best scene from 1959.
 Don’t believe me?
 Well, then you probably forgot that Alfred Hitchcock’s North by Northwest was also released that year.
-Though one of his best works, full of humor, style, and originality, there is only one moment I wish to discuss: the crop duster scene.
+Though the film is full of funny and brilliant moments, there is only one I wish to discuss: the crop duster scene.

 “How can anyone object to gratuity when it’s so clearly deliberate — it’s planned incongruity?
 It’s obvious that the fantasy of the absurd is a key ingredient of your film-making formula,” Truffaut says.

-To which Hitchcock replied: “The fact is I practice absurdity quite religiously!”
+“The fact is I practice absurdity quite religiously!”
+Hitchcock replied.

 Throughout his career, Hitchcock constantly battled those who insisted on analyzing a film’s plausibility, aka the “plausibles.”
-Hitchcock argued that this kind of evaluation was the antithesis of fiction and storytelling.
-For Hitchcock, film was about creating an aesthetic experience that captivated audiences.
-As he says to Truffaut, “Logic is dull.”
+Hitchcock argued that this kind of evaluation was the antithesis of art and storytelling.
+For Hitchcock, filmmaking was about creating an aesthetic experience that captivated audiences.
 To try and make logical sense of Hitchcock’s work is to miss the point.
-What matters is what we are feeling in the moment, not whether we can piece it together afterward.
+What matters is what one feels in the moment, not whether we can piece it together afterward.
+As Hitch said to Truffaut, “Logic is dull.”

 Quentin Tarantino, a Hawks, and Rio Bravo devotee, once deemed the film the best “hang out” movie of all-time.
-What he means by this (and I could not agree more) is that Rio Bravo is one of those films that makes you feel as though you are just hanging out with the characters.
-They’re your friends.
-They are so compelling and charming and caring and cool that we can’t help but want to just hang out with them, whether it’s the sheriff Chance (John Wayne), his right-hand man Dude (Dean Martin), the jail guardian Stump (Walter Brennan), or Chance’s love interest Feathers (Angie Dickinson).
+In Rio Bravo, the characters are your friends, and one of the great joys of the film is simply being in the room as they sit, chat, drink, flirt, and laugh.
+Each character, whether it’s the sheriff Chance (John Wayne), his right-hand man Dude (Dean Martin), the jail guardian Stumpy (Walter Brennan), or Feathers (Angie Dickinson) is compelling and cool in their own way.
 The great films are those that give us great characters, and there is no greater cast of characters than the good guys in Rio Bravo.

 After a critical and financial flop, Hawks did not direct a film in the four years prior to Rio Bravo.
-Yet, the film that follows is a masterpiece, and its opening sequence shows the mastery of Hawks’ visual storytelling and is illustrative of the major themes that he deals with throughout the film.
+Yet, the film is a masterpiece, and its opening sequence (which I have analyzed at length here) shows the mastery of Hawks’ visual storytelling and is illustrative of the major themes that he deals with throughout the film.
 Rio Bravo is a story of redemption and friendship.
 In the film, the characters make mistakes and forgive one another.
 They are vulnerable and alone, yet grateful to have each other.
 I end my case for 1959 with the opening minutes of this masterpiece:

 P.S.
 How many great movies were released in 1959?
 So many that I was not even able to write about them all!
 Here are a few others.
 Perhaps we will have a part two!